lgalaz/fullstack-javascript/react/Hooks_useState_useEffect_useMemo_useCallback/explanation.md

 ### 2. When should you use `useMemo` or `useCallback`?

-Use them when you need stable references or expensive calculations and can measure a performance benefit.
+Use them when you need stable references or when you have expensive calculations that benefit from memoization, and you can measure a performance gain (for example, using the React DevTools Profiler or browser performance traces).
 Avoid blanket memoization (adding `useMemo`/`useCallback` everywhere); it adds complexity, increases dependency management, and can be wasted work if renders are cheap.
 Start by memoizing where you see re-render hotspots, especially with memoized children or expensive computations.